minnibb/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person from the ClassHive app.

-Format: `delete INDEX`
+Format: `delete n/NAME p/PHONE_NUMBER`

-* Deletes the person at the specified `INDEX`.
+* Deletes the person with the specified `NAME` and `PHONE_NUMBER`.
-* The index refers to the index number shown in the displayed person list.
+* The person specified in the command must already be a contact in the app.
-* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `delete n/Betsy Crowe p/12345678` deletes `Betsy Crowe` with the phone number `12345678` from the app.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`